BY: ALICIA LU

 In interviewing Eyal about the philosophy of Krav Maga, Imi’s best advice, and practical training tips, one thing is clear about this master — he has attained the highest achievement in Krav Maga: he walks in peace.

-What is your personal philosophy for life based on the principles and wisdom you’ve gained from Krav Maga?
+What is your personal philosophy for life-based on the principles and wisdom you’ve gained from Krav Maga?

-There is the assumption that knowledge and information come from instructors and teachers, and without them we will not acquire it.
+There is the assumption that knowledge and information come from instructors and teachers, and without them, we will not acquire it.
 However, we need to get experience on our own by training with a partner.
 Without a good partner — or, in the case of Krav Maga, a good attacker — we will not reach the goal of being able to solve the real problems of violent confrontation and make the right decision under stressful events.

 If you could list three of the most crucial Krav Maga principles what would they be?

 First, try to prevent, avoid, or de-escalate the confrontation.
 If you can’t, then the second principle is you need to win.
 By winning, I mean that the opponent/adversary/enemy will not be able to continue to act and cause harm.
-Third, one needs do the right thing in the right time and place — do what is needed, legal, and possible in order to win the fight.
+Third, one needs to do the right thing at the right time and place — do what is needed, legal, and possible in order to win the fight.
 Krav Maga training focuses on four directions: mental, physical, technical, and tactical.
 Training in these areas will give you the ability to make the correct decision in how to deal with each unique problem.